Welcome!

 We've always loved Software and its magical transformational power, and it has been a wonderful journey.

 We started with Computer Engineering, building CAD tools for microelectronics, operating systems, and compilers.
-We expanded our focus to e-Business and saw its power, transforming how companies and people work.
-Distributed Systems and Machine Learning are now pervasive, and the power to innovate has reached unprecedented levels.
+We expanded our focus to e-Business and leveraged its power, transforming how companies and people work.
+Cloud Computing and AI Engineering are now pervasive, and the power to innovate has reached unprecedented levels.

 The Sympriser Blog is a collection of our reflections on software design, technical leadership and business innovation.